Quick answers to some common questions

 Leverage your campus visits.
 Be sure to:

-- Notify The Consortium of visits planned to the 18 member schools.
+- Notify The Consortium of visits planned to our member schools.

 - Contact student liaisons to assist in arranging and scheduling your visit to encourage attendance.